N4 (South Africa): Mpumalanga

 From Balmoral, the N4 proceeds eastwards for 25 kilometres to enter Witbank (eMalahleni).
-After the interchange with the R555 and R544 routes south of the eMalahleni City Centre, the N4 continues eastwards, meeting the eastern end of the N12 National Route from Johannesburg (westbound only), to bypass Middelburg to the south (where a tollgate is located just before the first Middelburg off-ramp), with the R575 and the R35 roads providing access to the city centre.
-South-east of Middelburg, the N4 meets the N11 National Route, which provides access to Middelburg Central in the north and to Ermelo in the south.
+After the interchange with the R555 and R544 routes south of the eMalahleni city centre, the N4 continues eastwards, meeting the eastern end of the N12 national route from Johannesburg (westbound only), to bypass Middelburg to the south (where a tollgate is located just before the first Middelburg off-ramp), with the R575 and the R35 roads providing access to the city centre.
+South-east of Middelburg, the N4 meets the N11 national route, which provides access to Middelburg Central in the north and to Ermelo in the south.

-From The N11 Junction, the N4 goes eastwards for 57 kilometres to meet the R33 road, which provides access to the town of Belfast (eMakhazeni) just to the north.
-From eMakhazeni, the N4 continues eastwards for 22 kilometres to Machadodorp (eNtokozweni), where it meets the R36 Route and crosses the Elands River.
+From the N11 off-ramp, the N4 goes eastwards for 57 kilometres to meet the R33 road, which provides access to the town of Belfast (eMakhazeni) just to the north.
+At 264 km long, the section of the N4 from the Marikana Toll Plaza to Wonderfontein (just before eMakhazeni) is the second longest stretch of dual-carriageway freeway in South Africa (after the 265 km dual-carriageway freeway section of the N1 between the Vaal Toll Plaza and Modimolle).
+From eMakhazeni, the N4 continues eastwards for 22 kilometres to Machadodorp (eNtokozweni), where it meets the R36 route and crosses the Elands River.
 The R36 joins the N4 and they are cosigned north-east for 8 kilometres, with the Machado Toll Plaza on this stretch, before the R36 becomes its own road northwards.
-The N4 continues eastwards for 100 kilometres, through Waterval Boven (where there is a short tunnel) and Ngodwana, to enter the city of Nelspruit (Mbombela).
+The N4 continues eastwards for 100 kilometres, through Waterval Boven (Emgwenya; where there is a short tunnel), Waterval Onder, Ngodwana and Alkmaar, to enter the city of Nelspruit (Mbombela).
 It is followed by the Crocodile River from the R539 (Schoemanskloof Pass) junction about 16 kilometres after Ngodwana.

-As the old road through Nelspruit Central is designated as the R104 (Samora Machel Drive), the N4 bypasses the city to the north on a newer highway (opened on 13 June 2010), crossing to the northern side of the parallel Crocodile River, passing by Riverside Mall (where it meets the R37), before joining the old alignment east of the city and crossing back to the south of the Crocodile River.
-From Nelspruit, the N4 continues eastwards for 100 Kilometres, following the Crocodile River (which makes up the entire southern border of the Kruger National Park), meeting the north-eastern terminus of the R38 road at Kaapmuiden and passing by the Nkomazi Toll Plaza just east of Kaapmuiden, through Malalane, to reach the Lebombo Border Post with Mozambique at Komatipoort, where it crosses the Komati River and becomes the road which provides access to Maputo, the capital city of Mozambique (EN4).
+As the old road through Nelspruit Central is designated as the R104 (Samora Machel Drive), the N4 bypasses the city to the north on a newer highway (opened on 13 June 2010), crossing to the northern side of the parallel Crocodile River, passing by Riverside (where it meets the R37) and through the Lowveld National Botanical Garden, before joining the old alignment east of the city and crossing back to the south of the Crocodile River.
+From Mbombela, the N4 continues eastwards for 100 kilometres, following the Crocodile River (which makes up the entire southern border of the Kruger National Park), meeting the north-eastern terminus of the R38 road at Kaapmuiden and passing by the Nkomazi Toll Plaza just east of Kaapmuiden, through Malalane, to reach the Lebombo Border Post with Mozambique at Komatipoort, where it crosses the Komati River and becomes the EN4 road which provides access to Maputo, the capital city of Mozambique (90 kilometres away).
 The border settlement on the Mozambique side is named Ressano Garcia.